junoaccess/juno/SECURITY.md

 ## Contact

-Security Team: security@usejuno.com
+Security Team: security@junoaccess.site

-For general support: support@usejuno.com
+For general support: support@junoaccess.site

 Thank you for helping keep Juno and its users safe!